LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 5. Gather documentation templates: two years of W-2s, recent pay stubs, tax returns if self-employed, bank statements, and explanations for large deposits.

 Pre-approval letters are not guarantees; they are lender opinions based on a snapshot.
 Still, they help you shop within a realistic price band and signal seriousness to sellers.
 When you model payments, include realistic estimates for homeowners insurance and property taxes, not best-case numbers.
 The Mortgage Calculator is especially helpful because it encourages thinking about housing as a bundle rather than only principal and interest.
+Read how much loan you can actually afford for a borrower-focused affordability framework beyond DTI, and fixed vs variable interest rate if you are comparing fixed-rate loans with ARMs.

 Phase 2: understand PMI, points, and APR shopping